Aspen, The Rockies

 Hotel Jerome's rooms and suites are uniquely decorated, with sumptuous fabrics and a heritage mining-era feel.
 Cashmere curtains, burnished leather beds, tweed fabrics and old-fashioned leather trunks complete the look.
 All offer mod-cons including iPads and flat screen TVs - many offer interconnecting doors for families or groups.

-Head to locals' favorite J-Bar, for a lively and authentic saloon experience and Vintage Aspen cocktails, or for a more refined atmosphere, relax in a cozy armchair in the Living Room and enjoy some tapas or a light bite.
+Head to locals' favorite J-Bar, for a lively and authentic saloon experience and Vintage Aspen cocktails, or for a more refined atmosphere, relax in a cosy armchair in the Living Room and enjoy some tapas or a light bite.
 Prospect Bistro honours the towns rich mining history.
 Serving plates that are meant to be shared, Bistro is open daily for breakfast, lunch and dinner and has a sunny outdoor terrace.

 After a day of outdoor adventure, whether it be hiking, biking or rafting, relax by the hotel's heated pool or soothe tired muscles in the new Auberge Spa, offering a full range of treatments.
 Alternatively guests have access to The Aspen Club & Spa, a state-of-the-art private sports club and rejuvenating spa.

 The hotel features 93 guest rooms, including 15 suites.
 Those on the Historical side of the hotel offer mountain and town views.
 The North Wing offers residential views and benefit from a quieter position.
 All rooms and suites offer a soulful, Western authenticity with historically inspired furnishings, updated bathrooms and modern-day luxuries.
 Thoughtful, custom touches, like the honour mini bar designed as a leather campaign chest and the burnished-leather bed frames, are the standard in every room.
-Custom wall coverings, extensive millwork, and furniture, such as leather writing tables, enhance the grandeur of the hotel’s already spacious guest rooms.
+Custom wall coverings, extensive millwork, and bespoke furniture, such as leather writing tables, enhance the grandeur of the hotel’s already spacious guest rooms.
 Contemporary artwork commissioned for the hotel by regional artists hang alongside archival pieces reproduced from Aspen Historical Society collections.

 For families traveling with infants Hotel Jerome offers cribs, a diaper caddy, baby bath amenities, towel and signature Jerome rubber ducky.
 Interconnecting room options and spacious suites make the Hotel Jerome a premier family-friendly accommodation in Aspen.